Loading...

 How to consume Peppermint tea without glucose spikes

-Include a source of protein such as a handful of nuts or a small serving of Greek yogurt alongside your peppermint tea.
-Protein helps slow the absorption of sugar into the bloodstream.
+Include a source of protein or fiber with your peppermint tea, such as a handful of almonds or a small serving of Greek yogurt, to help slow the absorption of sugars.

-Sprinkle a little cinnamon into your peppermint tea.
-Cinnamon can have a beneficial effect on blood sugar regulation.
+Stir a little cinnamon into your peppermint tea.
+Cinnamon has been shown to help improve insulin sensitivity and can assist in stabilizing blood sugar levels.

 healthspan-mbl